Plan with a people strategy in 2023.

 Last year made one thing abundantly clear: There’s little sense in trying to go back to a time before Covid-19.
 We’re here, and now we need to learn and move forward.

-In 2022, I expect that companies will have to continue to think about and expand their actions in a mostly hybrid setup.
+In 2021, companies had to continue to think about and expand their actions in a mostly hybrid setup.

 For our team, that means keeping our eye on two key trends: